Mihir240/project1-mr744/README.md

      5. `os.getenv('client_secret')`
    4) Don't forget to add your `.env` file to the `.gitignore` file

+### Genius Web API
+---
+#### About
+Genius API will allow us to use its endpoints to retrieve JSON metadata related to an song, artists or albums.
+This will be useful for our project so that we can retrieve lyrics page url.

+#### Setup
+1) Create an free developer account from [Genius](https://genius.com/signup)
+2) Once done creating an account, create the [authentication flow](https://docs.genius.com/#/getting-started-h1) following a similar process we did with Spotify.
+We will use the
+   "Access for Apps Without Users" portion of the page for authentication.
+3) Use the [Search end point](https://docs.genius.com/#search-h2) to retrieve JSON metadata with the urllink to the lyrics simply by search the song.

+### Deploying our App with Heroku
+---
+ #### About
+ Heroku is a cloud platform company which will allow us to host our spotify app on their servers for free!
+Please note that there are also premium services within Heroku but we will not be using those tiers.

+ #### Installation
+ 1) `npm install -g heroku`

+ #### Setup
+ 1) First we will need to create a free account on [Heroku](https://www.heroku.com/).
+ 2) Next, we will create a  `requirements.txt` file which will list all the libraries and packages our app uses.
+This information is needed because Heroku's servers will download said packages and libraries so it can run the app on their servers.
+    In your terminal, type the following:
+    1. `touch requirements.txt`
+    2. `pip freeze > requirements.txt`
+ 3) Once that is done, we will need a `Procfile`, which is a file that will tell Heroku what command to use to run our app.
+    1. In your terminal, type: `touch Procfile`
+    2. Next, open up the `Procfile` and type your commands needed to run your app.
+In my case I would write: `web: python main.py`.
+ 4) Now for the actual deploying part, open your terminal and follow along:
+    1. Login to Heroku via terminal: `heroku login -i`
+    2. Next go to your project folder and create the heroku app: `heroku create`
+    3. Now we will push our code to heroku: `git push heroku main` or `git push heroku master`
+ 5) Although we have pushed our code, we still need to setup our API token Key!
+    1. Head over to the Heroku website dashboard then find `settings`.
+    2. Once in settings, look for `Config Vars` and click on `Reveal Config Vars`.
+    3. Then set your Spotify and Genius keys accordingly.
+Once added, the app should be ready to go!

 ## Technical Issue Encountered in My Project and Fixes
 1) One simple mistake but was quite time consuming mistake I faced was forgetting to add the line `load_dotenv(find_dotenv())` in my `cred.py` file.
 This caused much frustration because I was getting invalid credential errors and was therefore not able to access the Web API.
 To resolve this issue, I first hardcoded my client_secret and client_id to